High School Teacher Visa Sponsorship Jobs in Massachusetts

 Which visa types are most common for high school teacher roles in Massachusetts?

-The H-1B is the most common visa for high school teachers in Massachusetts, as teaching roles at accredited schools typically qualify as specialty occupations requiring a bachelor's degree in a relevant subject area.
-Some positions at private or international schools may also be filled through J-1 exchange visitor visas, which are commonly used for teacher exchange programs.
+The H-1B visa is the most common visa for high school teachers in Massachusetts, as teaching roles at accredited schools typically qualify as specialty occupations requiring a bachelor's degree in a relevant subject area.
+Some positions at private or international schools may also be filled through J-1 visa exchange visitor visas, which are commonly used for teacher exchange programs.
 Districts sponsoring foreign nationals directly most often file H-1B petitions.

 Which companies and school districts sponsor visas for high school teachers in Massachusetts?